GaloisInc/daedalus/docs/_sources/tutorial/ppm-breakdown-expr.rst.txt

 We've now covered all of the essential types of values and control-flow structures.
-There are a few others for more specialized use cases; you can check out the :ref:`control structures` section of the main user guide for details on how to use these features.
+There are a few others for more specialized use cases; you can check out the :ref:`user-guide/control-structures:control structures` section of the main user guide for details on how to use these features.

-In :ref:`Extended Exercise: The PNG Format`, we'll work through the implementation of a much more complicated layout specification one step at a time, with any gaps in necessary knowledge filled in.
+In :ref:`tutorial/extended-ex-intro:Extended Exercise: The PNG Format`, we'll work through the implementation of a much more complicated layout specification one step at a time, with any gaps in necessary knowledge filled in.
 The exercises are followed by solutions, so if you get stuck, you can skip ahead to